Gongs for meditation & sound healing

 Placement & space

 A gong needs space to resonate freely.
-Not from caution, but so that the sound can unfold unhindered.
+Not out of caution, but so that the sound can unfold unhindered.
 Distance from walls, height and acoustics determine how open and bearing the sound field develops.

 The correct gong position ensures that the gong hangs freely and is balanced with its size and weight.